-Delegated Print via Job Ticket to PaperCut Given the printer is a PaperCut Hold/Release queue And the Operator Released the job (in PaperCut), Or the job w printed directly, Then: Print-out document gets status Completed.
-SavaPage Job Ticket Cost is pro-rata divided over the Shadow SavaPage Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount and status Completed .
-Transactions Summary with cost data is now displayed with the Print-out document.
+Delegated Print via Job Ticket to PaperCut SavaPage Job Ticket Cost is pro-rata divided over the Shadow SavaPage Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount and status Completed . • Transactions Summary with cost data is now displayed with the Print-out document.
 PaperCut Account Transactions are created according to the Shadow Accounts template.
 Scenario 2 Print is Canceled or Timed out.
-Given the printer is a PaperCut Hold/Release queue And the Operator Canceled the job (in PaperCut or CUPS) or the job Expired (in PaperCut), Then: • Print-out document gets status Canceled. • Transactions continue to be displayed as Printer Usage with zero amount but have status Canceled . • Transactions Summary without cost data continues to be displayed at the Print-in document.
-References Section 3.4.3, "Delegated Print" [42]. • Section 3.4.8, "Job Ticket Print" [51]. • Section N.1, "Delegated Print to PaperCut" [315].
+Given the printer is a PaperCut Hold/Release queue And the Operator Canceled the job (in PaperCut or CUPS or the job Expired (in PaperCut), Then: Print-out document gets status Canceled. • Transactions continue to be displayed as Printer Usage with zero amount but have status Canceled . • Transactions Summary without cost data continues to be displayed at the Print-in document.
+References Section 3.5.4, "Delegated Print" [43]. • Section 3.5.9, "Job Ticket Print" [53]. • Section N.1, "Delegated Print to PaperCut" [324].

-Table A.2.
+Table A.3.
 Delegated Print - Job Ticket - PaperCut Scenario